Ford Racing Clutch Release Lever Mustang V8 1996-2004

 - Made in the USA

-Measuring 16" x 5.75" x 2.25", this Clutch Release Lever from Ford Performance mounts on the driver side and attaches to the clutch cable on one end and to the throwout bearing on the other end, inside of the bellhousing.
+Measuring 16" x 5.75" x 2.25", this Clutch Release Lever from Ford Racing mounts on the driver side and attaches to the clutch cable on one end and to the throwout bearing on the other end, inside of the bellhousing.
 Clutch engagement issues can often be traced to a bad clutch release lever, so if you are upgrading your clutch, it's a perfect time to install this new release lever.

-Order Ford Performance's M-7515-A Clutch Release Lever for your 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003 or 2004 Mustang with a V8 Engine from CJ Pony Parts today!
+Order Ford Racing's M-7515-A Clutch Release Lever for your 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003 or 2004 Mustang with a V8 Engine from CJ Pony Parts today!

 California Residents: Proposition 65 Warning